woocommerce/action-scheduler-timeout-monitor/README.md

 1. Upload the plugin's files to the `/wp-content/plugins/` directory of your WordPress site
 1. Activate the plugin through the **Plugins** menu in WordPress

-### Requirements

-In order to use the extension, you will need:

-* WooCommerce Subscriptions.
-Recommended v2.2.17+
-* WooCommerce

 #### License